 There are some one thousand trees and plants that have been planted in the greens.
 In the roughs you can see trees like Dhupi, Silver Oaks, Cyprus etc and on the slopes there are colorful Lilies, Bougainvillea, Crocus etc. While visitors are not allowed to enter the course beyond a point, you can play a round of golf by paying a special fee.

 Visitors can see the golf course from Watershed View Point (a large gazebo) located by the roadside.
+Entry is free.
 You get lovely views of the golf course, Kalimpong town, Relli valley, Deolo, Lava and Loleygaon (Kafer) from this view point.
 There is also a cafe here run by the Army (known as Green Cafe).
 There are tables and chairs laid out at the View Point and it has a roof cover.
 You can enjoy a cup of coffee and snacks while enjoying the views of the sweeping golf course.